tldr-pages/tldr/pages/common/type.md

 `type -p {{command}}`

-- Output a single word saying if a command is an alias/keyword/function/builtin/file:
+- Output a single word saying if a command is an alias/keyword/function/builtin/file (works in `bash` only):

 `type -t {{command}}`